r3sult/odan.github.io/_posts/2019-02-14-initializing-vuejs-data-from-the-server-side.md

 keywords: vuejs, ssr, php, twig
 ---

-This blog post was published exclusively on dev.to:
+Inspired by the blog bost [Server-side apps with client-side rendering](https://reinink.ca/articles/server-side-apps-with-client-side-rendering) from @reinink I wrote this article on dev.to:

 [Initializing Vue.js data from the server side](https://dev.to/dopitz/initializing-vuejs-data-from-the-server-side-4np)